 from Stonehenge, England to Arctic Henge, Iceland

-On September 11th, I set out on a modified Kawasaki TR250 from Stonehenge in Amesbury, England to Arctic Henge in Raufarhöfn, Iceland.
-I'll then continue onto my home in Reykjavík.
+On September 11th, I set out on a Kawasaki TR250 from Stonehenge in Amesbury, England to Arctic Henge in Raufarhöfn, Iceland.
+It is admittedly, on the small side for such a journey, but perfect for once I get to Iceland.
+After the Henge, I'll continue onto my home in Reykjavík.

 England, France, Belgium, The Netherlands, Germany, Denmark, The Faroe Islands, and Iceland

-I will ride from my former home in East London where I lived from 2000 until 2015, to Stonehenge in Amesbury, finishing the trip at my current home in West Reykjavík.
-The journey will involve one Euro tunnel, three ferries, and 1600km of A-roads.
+I am riding from my former home in East London where I lived from 2000 until 2015, to Stonehenge in Amesbury, finishing the trip at my current home in West Reykjavík via the Arctic Henge in Raufarhöfn in North East Iceland.
+The journey will involve one Euro tunnel, three ferries, and 1600km of roads.

 About the Bike

 The motorcycle is a Kawasaki TR250.
 Being small, she is not well suited to highways, so I will be forced to take the scenic route.
 She has however been modified by Paul, who is an engineer by trade.

 When Paul doesn’t have his hands deep in motor oil or riding or racing his machines, he might be found supervising technical modifications at the stadium at the Olympic Park.

 I studied psychology, motion pictures and photography at the University of Miami and Spéos Institute of Photography.
 I am a dual national (USA/UK), multi-linguist, photographer, author, visiting lecturer, publisher, Olympus Mentor, and colourist.
 I am currently based in Iceland where many people do many things well, and no one bats an eyelash.
 We are capable of more than we think, it is possibly first a matter of thinking it can be so.
 You can see more of my work on www.gabriellemotola.com